3rabie/GitHubPopularityService/README.md

 - In‑page ranking only; not a global sort across all pages.
 - Rate limits depend on token usage; unauthenticated calls are constrained.
 - No built‑in retries; relies on timeouts and circuit breaker.

+## Note on Development Assistance

+During the development of this project, I utilized OpenAI's ChatGPT Codex to accelerate implementation.
+The overall design, including architecture decisions and UML diagrams (created with PlantUML), was prepared by me.
+I then guided Codex in generating parts of the code, which helped reduce implementation time while ensuring the final solution aligned with my intended design and requirements.